senchalabs/jQTouch/README.md

 #### `grunt dist`

 This is typically used internally for creating releases — It does everything the standard build does, but then additionally minifies all JS/CSS and updates the paths in demo files.

+#### 'grunt` default

+This task is used only for iterative development.
+It does not update submodule, nor clean the build.

 External Guides
 ---------------